Improving Code Understanding in Large Language Models through Concept-Aware Consistency Learning: Framework: ProCURE

-\paragraph{Concept-sensitive Loss for Counterfactual Samples} Let \(\mathbf{o}\) and \(\mathbf{o}^{\text{cf}}\) denote the original and concept-perturbed outputs, respectively.
-To isolate the influence of concept-altered regions, we construct a binary mask \(\boldsymbol{\delta} \in \{0,1\}^{|\mathbf{o}^{\text{cf}}|}\), where \(\delta_j = 1\) indicates that token \(j\) is affected by the concept-specific perturbation.
-We then design two complementary loss components to encourage the model to pay attention to concept-altered tokens and their semantic influence:
+\textit{Concept-Sensitive Loss.} Let \(\mathbf{o}\) and \(\mathbf{o}^{c}\) denote the original and concept-aligned outputs, respectively.
+To localize the effect of concept-oriented perturbations, we construct a binary mask \(\boldsymbol{\delta} \in \{0,1\}^{|\mathbf{o}^{c}|}\), where \(\delta_j = 1\) indicates that token \(j\) is affected by the perturbation.
+We design two complementary loss terms to guide concept-aware learning: